chauncywilson/Cooking-Wizard/README.md

 ## Synopsis
 Cooking Wizard is used to help halve, double, or triple the recipe as well as changing the measurements to easier to use variations for added ease

+## Needed downloads outside to run the code
+Javafx is needed to run Cooking Wizard

 ## Code example
 This portion of code is how the program handles which unit of measurement to change it to.